Jennifer Beals: Television

 In 1992, she appeared in 2000 Malibu Road as attorney Perry Quinn.
 It was her first television series; she said she had been leery as she previously had not "found a character I wanted to live with for several years".

 In 2004, Beals made a brief cameo in the final episode of Frasier.
-In 2007, she appeared in the small TV drama My Name Is Sarah, in which she plays Sarah Winston, a sober woman who joins Alcoholics Anonymous to conduct research for her book but finds herself falling in love with a recovering alcoholic and—as a result—having to deal with her original deception in joining the group.
+In 2007, she appeared in the small TV drama My Name Is Sarah, in which she plays Sarah Winston, a sober woman who inadvertently walks in on an Alcoholics Anonymous meeting and is mistaken for an alcoholic, but finds herself falling in love with a recovering alcoholic and—as a result—having to deal with her original deception in joining the group.

-Beals starred in Showtime's The L Word, wherein she played Bette Porter, an Ivy League-educated lesbian.
+Beals starred in Showtime's The L Word, wherein she played Bette Porter, a lesbian, Ivy League-educated, art museum director.
 At Beals's request, Bette was made biracial, enabling Pam Grier's Kit Porter character to become Bette's half-sister.
 Beals's initial research for the part focused more on the woman's profession as an art museum director than on her life as a lesbian; "I was much more obsessed by the work that Bette did, because she was so obsessed by the work that she did."
 The series ran for six seasons and ended in March 2009.

 She also appears alongside Tim Roth in Lie to Me, as Cal Lightman's ex-wife, Zoe Landau.

 Beals was the female lead in Fox's TV drama The Chicago Code.
 Her character Teresa Colvin is Chicago's first female police superintendent.
 The series was canceled after its first season.